-NatWest, RBS and Ulster also offer a 'Companion Card', though you'll need to set this up by phone – full details in the section below...
+Lloyds, NatWest, RBS and Ulster also offer secondary debit cards, though you'll need to set these up by phone – full details in the section below...

 If you don't have internet access, you can set up telephone banking, which allows you to check your balance and pay people.
 You will need to speak to someone at the bank to set telephone banking up.